Dating coach Connell Barrett on flirty questions to ask a girl, why rejection is no biggie, and how to get a second date.

 Want to be coached by Connell?
 Order the book Dating Sucks But You Don't, and learn how to approach women and get the girl here.
 It comes with incredible bonuses like live group coaching!

 Connell Barrett has been called one of the best dating coaches in the world.
 He's appeared on talk shows such as Access Hollywood and The Today Show.
 He's also been published in magazines such as O Magazine, Maxim, Cosmopolitan, and more.
 Connell helps men get out of the friend zone and find the women of their dreams.
-Ask Connell a question below.
+Book a call with Connell below.

 You May Also Like: